Bulou: Death Practices

-When a Fijian Chief or Bulou die, close tribes and clans come together from neighboring villages to pay their respect.
+When a Fijian Chief or Bulou die, close tribes and clans come together from neighbouring villages to pay their respect.
 Unlike Western culture, they can have a period of time for grief and sorrow or a celebration of life that can last weeks to even months.
 This time before the burial ceremony is known as "Reguregu" which has deep ritual meaning.
 During this time members of the tribe would be partaking in kava ceremonies.
 The number of days the family decided to wait depends on the family, thought some "night afters", particularly the 4th or in increments of ten have ritual significance.
 This time is seen as their last moment with the soul of their fallen tribe member or friend.
 To signify the end of the reguregu, often a Bulou will present the chief with some type of fresh catch.
 Her offering is small but very significant, representing the end of the time of mourning.